onzfonz/comp227/src/content/0/en/part0c.md

 Once you add something, notice the red text and the message that git gives us.
 The files you see will be different, as these images are merely samples.
-It tells us that there are many files that are **untracked**, which means that git is not monitoring them for any changes.
+It tells us that many files are **untracked**, which means that git is not monitoring them for any changes.
 When untracked files change, *git knows nothing about them*.
 So let's add a set of files so that git starts tracking them for any changes.
 Let's practice adding one set of files to what will be our next commit.
-You can do this with your uploaded picture of your webstorm setup.
+You can do this with your uploaded picture of your WebStorm setup.

 ```bash
 git add my_personalized_webstorm_setup.png
 ```

 (Don't forget about tab completion!
-I almost never type anything out anymore, just a few letters and then press ***Tab*** to have the shell give its best suggestion)
+I seldom type anything out anymore, just a few letters and then press ***Tab*** to have the shell give its best suggestion)

 If you type ```git status``` again, you'll notice that now you have a file that is staged, while the other files and folders would still be unstaged.
-In the example above if i had added UserSettings, it would look like this:
+In the example above if I had added UserSettings, it would look like this:

 ![git status showing staged and unstaged files](../../images/0/partc/usersettingsadded.png)